elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 ![tower][tower-m11]

-This way a ring (which was too long) is able to play the role of radial tension until it gets joined with the next twist to make a hexagon.
+This way a **ring** (which was too long) is able to play the role of **radial tension** until it gets joined with the next twist to make a hexagon.

-Keep in mind, you **always** have ends, no matter how tall the tower, so it's important to get these triangles under control in a nice way.

 ## Twists Meet

-Now that we can pinch the ring and the Z's together, such that the bars can be lengthened afterwards, we can start the real assembly.
+Now that we have bar ends that can pinch cord together, we can pinch both the **ring** and the **Z** together.

+Notice that the way you first connect a Z to a twist is to have its middle segment pull almost vertically between bar-ends, leaving the two end segments (top and bottom) **loose**.

 ![tower][tower-t1]

 When it's partially hooked up we basically have two [twist sisters](https://pretenst.com/construction/2020/07/13/twist) joined by a hexagon of tension.

-Notice that the way you first connect a Z to a twist is to have its middle segment pull almost vertically between bar-ends, leaving the two end segments (top and bottom) **loose**.

 ![tower][tower-t2]

-The loose ends of the Z's are there to make connections which melt one twist into the next.
-Each loose end reaches either up or down, in search of the next twist's bar ends.
+The loose ends of the Z's are waiting there to make connections which melt one twist into the next.
+Each loose end reaches either up or down, in search of the next twist's bar ends to grasp.

 ## Slack and a Peculiar Milestone

-Fortunately, you have quite a bit of freedom to attach and remove the ends from the bars themselves, and since you can make bars shorter at any time, it's easy to **slacken** things up temporarily to make a correction if you've done something wrong (I did, many many times).
+Fortunately, we have quite a bit of freedom to attach and remove the ends from the bars themselves, and since you can make bars shorter at any time, it's easy to **slacken** things up temporarily to make a correction if you've done something wrong (I did, many many times).

 ![tower][tower-t3]

 Just for fun, I decided that the first milestone would be for my tower to be tight and strong enough to hold up **both volumes** of Bucky Fuller's **Synergetics**.

 (Fuller fans unite and chant "More!
 With!
 Less! - More!
 With!
 Less!" until we have given all of humanity an adequate lifestyle on spaceship earth)

 ![tower][tower-x1]